AngleSharp/AngleSharp/docs/tutorials/01-API.md

 AngleSharp already includes a lightweight CSS parser (used for the CSS selectors).
 This was one of the design goals of AngleSharp.
 Additionally, it is required, since the (HTML) DOM is strongly coupled to CSS on some points.
 One example would be the `querySelector` and `querySelectorAll` methods.
 These methods require a CSS parser (or at least a CSS selector parser).
 In the end an object that is able to match certain elements is produced.

 Nevertheless, an HTML browser may or may not know other styling possibilities than CSS.
-Currently CSS is used by default (and without specifying, e.g., `text/css` in the `type` attribute).
+Currently, CSS is used by default (and without specifying, e.g., `text/css` in the `type` attribute).
 However, one could register a style parser for a certain (or multiple) such types.
 Following this way, it is also possible to register a custom CSS parser, overriding the currently provided one.

 An example of this is the official `AngleSharp.Css` library, which implements the full CSSOM.